NicoleLund/machine-learning-exoplanets/README.md

 # machine-learning-exoplanets
-# leaflet-challenge
 UofA Data Analytics Bootcamp Homework Assignment 21-Machine-Learning

 ### Assignment Description
 Used NASA Kepler space telescope measurement data to classify exoplanet candidates.
-Multiple machine learning model types are explored to learn how to implement and assess which model is the best fit for this data set.
-The best model will yield the highest accuracy score (at least 0.85 required) and reasonable training time.
+Multiple machine learning model types were explored to learn how to implement and assess which model is the best fit for this data set.
+The best fit model required an accuracy score at at least 0.85 and reasonable training time.

 ### Tools Utilized
 Python, Pandas, sklearn, tensorflow